What You Should Know about Molybdenum Alloys

 The word molybdenum comes from the Latin word "Molybdaenum", which means lead.
-The molybdenum mineral was found to be in existence since pre-historic times, but was only isolated as a particular element by Peter Jacob Hjelm in 1781.
+The molybdenum mineral was found to be in existence since pre-historic times but was only isolated as a particular element by Peter Jacob Hjelm in 1781.
 Prior to being identified as a distinct element, it was often confused with graphite and lead ore.
 Blended with other elements to produce molybdenum alloys, moly has become an element that is high in demand for steel production and other applications.

 1. Basic Information of Molybdenum

-Molybdenum is a silvery, shiny metal that belongs to the Group 6A, second transition series of the Periodic Table.
+Molybdenum is a silvery, shiny metal that belongs to Group 6A, the second transition series of the Periodic Table.
 It has the 6th highest melting point and is the 54th most abundant element in the world.
-The highest molybdenum reserves of molybdenum ore can be found in the U.S, Canada, China, Peru and Chile.
+The highest molybdenum reserves of molybdenum ore can be found in the U.S., Canada, China, Peru, and Chile.

 Because of its properties, it serves as a good thermal conductor and as an important alloying element in the production of structural and stainless steel.
 It has a high ability to resist corrosion and to hold shape even when subjected to high temperatures.

-The most common among the molybdenum alloys is the titanium-zirconium-molybdenum alloy (TZM), which is a blend of 0.5% titanium and 0.08% of zirconium, and about 90% molybdenum.
+The most common among the molybdenum alloys is the titanium-zirconium-molybdenum alloy (TZM), which is a blend of 0.5% titanium and 0.08% zirconium, and about 90% molybdenum.
 This alloy exhibits strength even at very high temperatures, making it the perfect alloy for casting zinc.

 2. Usages of Molybdenum Alloys